paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

 PendingAvailability: map ParaId => CandidatePendingAvailability;
 /// The commitments of candidates pending availability, by ParaId.
 PendingAvailabilityCommitments: map ParaId => CandidateCommitments;

+/// EXTERNAL: a pluggable backend for drawing parachain code out of other sections of the runtime
+/// the parachains modules are embedded in.
+ExternallyRegisteredCode: fn(Hash) -> Option<ValidationCode>;
 ```

 ## Session Change